JanoschMenke/example_project/README.md

 ## Formatting
-- Use Type Hinting in python (this is mandatory)
+- Use Type Hinting in Python (this is mandatory)
 - I recommend using snakecase for varibale naming: `variable_a` or `accuracy_training`
 - Use a code formatter, I recommend default [black](https://github.com/psf/black)
 - use github and commit regulary